wictorwilen/Microsoft-teams-docs/teams/submission.md

-# Submit your solutions to the Office Store
+# Publish your Microsoft Teams app to the Office Store

 >**Important: Your Microsoft Teams app *must* use the [latest schema](schema.md) and follow [current packaging guidelines](createpackage.md).**
 >